rfuzzo/MWSE/docs/source/types/tes3weatherRain.md

 ### `sunSunsetColor`
 <div class="search_terms" style="display: none">sunsunsetcolor</div>

-*Read-only*.
 The weather's sun sunset color.
 The values can range from 0 to 1.

 **Returns**: